NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

     - Build a sentence or two about who can drink and who can't.
 (Example: `" "Jery, Lila, and Mary can drink.
 Sam and Todd are too young."`)
     - Log the sentnece to the console.

+2. Optional Challenge- Make your function more reusable by adding parameters!
+Let's say that your next task is to sort through an array of people and figure out who is old enough to vote, not drink.
+You _could_ write another function that does approximately the same thing, but with an array of potential voters and the cut off age of 18 instead of 21.
+But that would be a lot of repeat code, and our goal is to repeat ourselves as little as possible!
+Refactor your `ageChecker` function so that it accepts two parameters: an array of objects representing people (assume that they will be structured like the objects in the `partyGuests` array) and an age to check for.
+Now the function should _return_ an array of people objects that are at or above the given cut-off age.
+Please ask for help with this one if you get stuck!

 ### 7. Celsius to Fahrenheit